acisops/acis_anomaly_pages/source/fep_reset.rst

    accumulating statistics in the center section than you would expect.
-The header part of the middle section, with the CCD/FEP assignments would still show the FEPs that had reset, but the display would be static (and may be blank if the anomaly occurred while in comm).
+The header part of the middle section, with the CCD/FEP assignments would still show the FEPs that had reset, but the display would be anomalous.
+If the anomaly occurs before the first comm that is in the observation, the columns will be blank, but if the anomaly occurred after a previous comm but before the current one, there will be data in those columns but they will not be updating.
    So there is an indication that something is amiss, but it is not in red flashing letters.

    If you saw the science report at the end of the run, you would see that the FEPs that had reset would have many fewer exposures/events/etc.